Placeholder-Organization-Name/Modeling-Simulation-Project-Alpha/README.md

 ## Bibliography

+For the elaboration of the theorical description of the problem, we used the introductory explanations of these resources:

 Aarseth, S. (2003). *Gravitational N-Body Simulations: Tools and Algorithms* [Chapter 1.
 The N-Body Problem].
 Cambridge Press.

 Batnagar and Saha (1992). *N-Body Problem*.
 Astronomical Society of India, Bulletin. http://adsabs.harvard.edu/full/1993BASI...21....1B